- Other brands

 JM-0400 is a series of (for the time) low-profile mechanical and reed switches from SMK.

 The only commonly-occurring JM-0400 switches are the mechanical family.
-At least some of these are in JM-0404 (J-M0404) series.
+The standard mechanical switches (momentary sloped) form JM-0404 subseries; other variations of the switches form additional subseries.
 These switches are well known from such keyboards as Apple’s M0110A.
 These switches have a very simple contact design comprising a horizontal stationary contact (shaped rather like a goalpost) and a flat vertical movable contact.
 The plunger holds the contacts apart until the key is pressed.
 The simplicity of the design led to it being widely cloned in the Far East.
 Some of these clones accept Cherry MX keycaps.

-The reed switches are not known from any keyboard, but a single example is known, that may be new old stock.
-The reed capsule appears to be not only mounted diagonally corner-to-corner within the switch, but angled upwards too; most compact reed switches use one of those two approaches but not both.
+The reed switches are not known from any keyboard, but Deskthority topic SMK Magnetic Reed depicts a single reed switch that appears to be new old stock with no further details.
+The reed capsule is not only mounted diagonally corner-to-corner within the switch, but angled upwards too; most compact reed switches use one of those two approaches but not both.